avs-sdk-workshop/avs-sdk-workshop.github.io/_posts/2012-12-24-6-run-install-script.md

 You are now ready to run the install script.
 This will install all dependencies, including the **Wake Word Engine** (WWE) from Sensory.
 The WWE compares your captured audio to an onboard model of a wake word (in this case "Alexa") and will initiate the connection to send captured audio to the AVS when triggered.

 To run the install script, open a **terminal** by clicking on the console window in the Pi's toolbar at the upper left of the screen.
-There should be two scripts in your */home/pi/avs-sdk* directory: **config.sh** that you just populated, and **setup.sh** which uses the data from your config file to run the install script.
+There should be two scripts in your */home/pi/avs-sdk* directory: **config.txt** that you just populated, and **setup.sh** which uses the data from your config file to run the install script.
 Copy and paste the following command into your terminal window, and hit return:

 `cd /home/pi/avs-sdk
 bash setup.sh config.sh